networknt/light-doc/content/en/service/messaging/kafka/docker-local-kafka.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-While working on one of the streams processing applications running in a Docker container to access local Kafka instance on the docker host, I had a lot of trouble to get the connection done right.
+While working on one of the streams processing applications running in a Docker container to access local Kafka instance on the docker host, I had a lot of trouble getting the connection done right.

 First, I tried to use the host IP address 192.168.1.144:9092 to connect to the Kafka server and it doesn't work as expected.
 The issue is that it works in some instances but not others.